Bioconductor/bioc_git_transition/doc/configure.md

 The git repositories are located at /home/git/repositories and can be accessed via http/s or ssh.

-Authentication: Verification of user identify with a password or key;
-                handled by http/s or ssh.
+    Authentication: Verification of user identify with a password or key; handled by http/s or ssh.

-Authoriziation: Determines which repositories can a use access; handled
+    Authoriziation: Determines which repositories can a use access; handled by gitolite.
-                by gitolite.

 ## Public read-only access via http/s

-We are allowing unauthenticated access via http.
-All incoming http/s requests are treated as a single user ('nobody').
+We are allowing unauthenticated access via http so all incoming http/s requests are treated as a single user.
 There are 2 options for public git access, 'git protocol' handled by git-daemon and 'smart http'.
 The current implementation is 'smart http'.

 ### Smart http